MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

    The progress bar reflects the number of algorithm iterations, not the number of APSIM simulations executed by apsimNGpy.
-The total number of iterations displayed is therefore an estimate and depends on the optimization algorithm, the nature of the problem, and the objective function (metric) being minimized .
-In some cases, the algorithm may converge and terminate before the displayed total number of iterations is reached.
+The total number of iterations displayed is therefore an estimate and depends on the optimization algorithm, the nature of the problem, and the objective function (metric) being minimized .In some cases, the algorithm may converge and terminate before the displayed total number of iterations is reached.
+Please also note that an algorithm can have very many functional evaluations, hence, the number of seconds per iterations as displayed maybe significantly higher

        Reference: